GreatTeacher-81/BotLi/README.md

 - Create an account for your bot on [Lichess.org](https://lichess.org/signup).
 - **NOTE: If you have previously played games on an existing account, you will not be able to use it as a bot account.**
 - Once your account has been created and you are logged in, [create a personal OAuth2 token with the "Play games with the bot API" ('bot:play') scope](https://lichess.org/account/oauth/token/create?scopes[]=bot:play&description=BotLi) selected and a description added.
-- For Token Just Put it into Secret Called TOKEN-LICHESS
+- For Token Just Put it into Secrets Called TOKEN_LICHESS
 - **NOTE: You won't see this token again on Lichess, so do save it.**

 ## Setup Engine